 Tom Whitaker won second prize at the 2018 Annual J.B.
 Douglas Award.

-Carlos Vieira Rocha (pictured above) won the Peter Holloway Oceanography Prize at the Australian Marine Sciences Association conference in Adelaide in July 2018.
+Carlos Vieira Rocha (pictured left) won the Peter Holloway Oceanography Prize at the Australian Marine Sciences Association conference in Adelaide in July 2018.
 The prize is awarded to the best full-length oral presentation related to Oceanography.

 Gordana Popovic won the award for Outstanding Student Talk at the International Statistical Ecology Conference in Seattle in June 2016.